britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 mvn test -Dtest=ApiTest -pl modules/api
 ```

-What if we've changed something in the modules/core and this change would break ApiTest?
+What if we've changed something in modules/core and this change would break `ApiTest`?
 Since the build command only requests to build module/api, Maven will not rebuild modules/core, even though it has changed.
-This can results in a false positive: if code in the core module was broken by changes but not recompiled, the ApiTest may still pass because it runs against stale compile outputs.
+This can results in a false positive: if code in the core module was broken by changes but not recompiled, then `ApiTest` may still pass because it runs against stale compile outputs.
 The build shows green although the code has a bug.
 An AI will assume everything is fine and may respond with high confidence.
-For example, Claude might conclude: ":tada: Perfect!
-All tests passed successfully, your change is good to go."
+For example, Claude might conclude:

+> 🎉 Perfect!
+All tests passed successfully, your change is good to go.

 In reality the broken code is about to be shipped.

-Another false positive arises from the split between Surefire and Failsafe.
+Another false positive arises from the split between the Maven Surefire and Maven Failsafe plugins.
-Unit tests are executed by Surefire, while integration tests are executed by Failsafe.
+Unit tests are executed by Surefire in the test phase, while integration tests are executed by Failsafe in the verify phase.
 AI tools often attempt:

 ```shell